mathDR/reading-text-in-the-wild/README.md

 ```
 The file is also located in the KERAS_TWEAKS directory and should overwrite the respective keras file.

+NOTE:  Keras now uses Google TensorFlow as the backend for default.
+You need to set Theano as the
+backend.
+To do so, follow the instructions [here](https://keras.io/backend/).
 -----------------
 ## Datasets and Models
 The training data for the networks comes from the [MJSynth dataset](http://www.robots.ox.ac.uk/~vgg/data/text/) and the